Degree: Master of Science (MS)

 Program Requirements

 Students in the School of Law can apply to the Biochemistry program for admission to the JD/MS program.
 In the dual degree program, students complete 12 fewer hours of law school coursework than they would if they were in the JD program alone.
-The Department of Biochemistry accepts 9 hours of law school classwork in courses dealing with science issues, in place of 9 credits of other elective work.
-Thus, the student will take a total of 27 hours of Biochemistry coursework of which at least 12 hours must be letter graded.
+The Department of Biochemistry accepts 9 credit hours of law school classwork in courses dealing with science issues, in place of 9 credit hours of other elective work.
+Thus, the student will take a total of 27 credit hours of Biochemistry coursework of which at least 12 credit hours must be letter graded.

 Dual degree students are advised about the JD degree by the Associate Dean for Academic Affairs at the School of Law.
-In addition, dual degree students are granted priority registration for upper-level courses, ensuring that they will be able to adjust their schedules to take all the required classes.
 Dual degree students are advised about the MS in Biochemistry by the program's Graduate Advisor.

 Sample Plan of Study